Gardeners might look at their gardens with a mix of disappointment, desire for a delightful display and despair.

 Draw a Diagram of the Property

 A scale drawing of the entire property supports the design and installation phases of the renovation.
-Show the improvements: house, garage, driveway, walkway, pond, walls, outbuildings, etc. Show large trees and other significant plants that definitely will remain in place, but omit all candidates for removal.
+Show the improvements: house, garage (can also think about an upgrade with Toronto Garage Doors service), driveway, walkway, pond, walls, outbuildings, etc. Show large trees and other significant plants that definitely will remain in place, but omit all candidates for removal.

 Indicate which direction is north, to aid in planning for sun exposure.